 (1) A responsible person must ensure that a temporary toilet on a site of works is maintained in a clean and serviceable condition.

-(2) Without limiting subregulation (1), a responsible person must ensure that a temporary toilet on a site of works is serviced once in every 2 weeks, or in such shorter period as directed by an environmental health officer.
+(2) Without limiting subregulation (1), a responsible person must ensure that a temporary toilet on a site of works is serviced once in every 2 weeks, or in such shorter period as directed by an authorised officer.

 (3) For the purposes of subregulation (2), a temporary toilet is serviced by —